 If you have been involved in a car accident in Elbert County, don’t wait until it’s too late to file a claim.
-In Colorado, you have up to 3 years to start your case so make sure to contact us ahead of time to get the best possible case built for you.
-We take our cases on a contingency fee basis, meaning you don’t pay anything unless we win your case or reach a settlement with the at fault party that caused your injuries.
+In Elbert County, you have up to 3 years to start your case so make sure to contact us ahead of time to get the best possible case built for you.
+Our Elbert County car accident lawyers assists car accident victims in filing insurance claims and pursuing damages through litigation.
+We take our cases on a contingency fee basis, meaning you don’t pay anything unless we win your case or reach a settlement with the at fault party that caused your car accident injuries.

 Many car accidents lead to serious injuries and in some cases can result in catastrophic or fatal injuries.
 These types of injuries require many different experts to properly assess the actual damage that was done, who was at fault and how much the victim should receive from insurance companies.
 Most insurance companies are going to look for any way possible to pay you the least amount possible, so it is imperative that you have an experienced car accident attorney represent you so that you can receive fair and full compensation.

-At Rector Stuzynski LLC, we will collect & preserve evidence to support your case and bring in industry professionals such as financial experts, medical experts, accident investigators and accident reconstruction experts to ensure that we have the best chance possible at winning your case.
-It is essential not to miss any detail in these auto accident cases, as even the slightest detail could get missed and ruin your case so don’t risk it, call our office today for expert Elbert County car accident legal representation.
+As a Elbert County, CO based law firm, Rector Stuzynski LLC will collect the facts & preserve evidence to support your case and bring in industry professionals such as financial experts, medical experts, accident investigators and accident reconstruction experts to ensure that we have the best chance possible at winning your case.
+It is essential not to miss any detail in these auto accident cases, as even the slightest detail could get missed and ruin your case so don’t risk it, call our office today for expert Elbert County car accident attorney services.

 Distracted Driving – Drivers that pay little attention to the road because they are talking to a passenger, changing the music, eating, putting on makeup, etc are a major liability to themselves as well as drivers around them especially with the recent rise in mobile device usage.

 Reckless Driving – Reckless driving is very dangerous to yourself and other drivers around you.
-Speeding, weaving in and out of traffic and other forms of negligent driving are not tolerated in Elbert County and the offender could face charges for reckless driving as well as being deemed at fault for any motor vehicle accident they may have caused.
+Driver negligence such as speeding, weaving in and out of traffic and other forms of negligent driving are not tolerated in Elbert County and the offender or negligent driver could face charges for reckless driving as well as being deemed at fault for the car crash or any motor vehicle accident they may have caused.

-Driving While Intoxicated – Drunk driving or even driving while high on marijuana or other drugs is a major problem in Colorado and leads to hundreds of deaths every year and thousands of arrests.
+Driving While Intoxicated – Drunk driving or even driving while high on marijuana or other drugs is a major problem in Elbert County and leads to hundreds of wrongful death cases every year and thousands of arrests.
 Your altered perception when intoxicated can lead to driving errors and even reckless driving behavior.

 Speeding – Driving at excessive speeds or over the posted speed limits are the cause of many car accidents and the driver who was speeding will usually be the one to blame in the event of an accident.